dexter-zone/dexter_core/README.md

-# dexter_core
+# dexter

-Dexter DEX v1 smart contracts
+dex based on cosmwasm